cortesi/modd/README.md

 }
 ```

-Lastly, let's say we want to run *gofmt* to auto-format files whenever they are
+Lastly, let's say for the sake of this example that we want to run *gofmt* to
-modified.
-We can use the **|MODD|** marker in prep commands for this.
-On first
+auto-format files whenever they are modified.
+We can use the **|MODD|** marker
-run it is expanded to a shell-safe list of all matching files on disk.
+in prep commands for this.
+On first run it is expanded to a shell-safe list of
-Subsequently, when responding to an actual change, it expands to a list of
+all matching files on disk.
+Subsequently, when responding to an actual change,
-files that have been modified or added.
-Our final *modd.conf* file looks like
+it expands to a list of files that have been modified or added.
+Our final
-this:
+*modd.conf* file looks like this:

 ```
 **/*.go {